Lymphoma: Previous classifications

-Several previous classifications have been used, including Rappaport 1956, Lennert/Kiel 1974, BNLI, Working formulation (1982), and REAL (1994).
+Several previous classifications have been used, including Rappaport, Lennert/Kiel, BNLI, Working Formulation, and REAL.

 The Working Formulation of 1982 was a classification of non-Hodgkin lymphoma.
 It excluded the Hodgkin lymphomas and divided the remaining lymphomas into four grades (low, intermediate, high, and miscellaneous) related to prognosis, with some further subdivisions based on the size and shape of affected cells.
 This purely histological classification included no information about cell surface markers or genetics and made no distinction between T-cell lymphomas and B-cell lymphomas.
-It was widely accepted at the time of its publication but by 2004 was obsolete.
+It was widely accepted at the time of its publication, but by 2004, it was obsolete.

-In 1994, the Revised European-American Lymphoma (REAL) classification applied immunophenotypic and genetic features in identifying distinct clinicopathologic entities among all the lymphomas except Hodgkin lymphoma.
+In 1994, the Revised European-American Lymphoma (REAL) classification applied immunophenotypic and genetic features to identify distinct clinicopathologic entities among all the lymphomas except Hodgkin lymphoma.
 For coding purposes, the ICD-O (codes 9590–9999) and ICD-10 (codes C81-C96) are available.